Apprenticeships vs University: Which Option is Best For You?

 Mark studies Business.
 He is also a member of the Music Society, where he plays the clarinet in a band called The Yardies.
 Mark's life at university consists of lectures, individual study and research projects.

-When Mark graduates, he hopes to find a graduate job, and put into practice what he has learned at university.
+When Mark graduates, he hopes to find a graduate job and practice what he has learned at university.

 Mark's best friend is called Jeremy.
 Jeremy is doing a higher apprenticeship in accountancy.

-Jeremy works for a large accounting firm, doing real work, while he studies towards professional qualifications with six other apprentices.
+Jeremy works for a large accounting firm while studying towards professional qualifications with six other apprentices.

 Jeremy attends a freestyle dance class with his fellow apprentices on weekends.